DianaBeki/Hello-microverse/README.md

 # 📖 [Hello-microverse] <a href="https://github.com/DianaBeki/Hello-microverse"></a>

-- In this project i set up a "Hello World" repository.
-- Created file and added h1 tag element.
+- In this project I created index.html file and added text to h1 element and styled the text using CSS.

 ## 🛠 Built With <a name="built-with">Html and css</a>